 For these exercises you want to do the following:

-- Perform them 2-3 times per week for half an hour at a time
+- Perform them two to three times per week for half an hour at a time.

-- Use an appropriate weight and avoid overloading the exercise when you’re not ready for it
+- Use an appropriate weight and avoid overloading the exercise when you are not ready for it.

 However, keep in mind the previous point.
-Don’t sit around all day and do some of these exercises for half an hour a day, as this likely won’t provide many benefits.
+Don’t sit around all day and do some of these exercises for half an hour a day, as this likely will not provide many benefits.